Can I get life insurance without a medical?

 To avoid paying inheritance tax on any pay-out from your life insurance, you might consider writing the policy in trust.
 This is where you establish a trust allowing you to set your life insurance policy aside as an asset.
 Doing so means it can be paid directly to a named beneficiary, or to beneficiaries, instead of it being counted as part of your legal estate.

-A further benefit of writing your policy in trust is that you shouldn’t need to go through probate (administering the deceased’s estate).
-As a result, the process of claiming should be much quicker.
+Another benefit of writing your policy in trust is that you shouldn’t need to go through probate (the process of administering the deceased’s estate).
+As a result, claiming should be much quicker.

 Many insurance providers can write your policy in trust at no additional cost and you may be able to amend an existing policy.
 But it’s worth seeking independent legal advice, to make sure it’s the right choice for you.